Biology and geomorphology of tropical islands

 Students learn about the biology, geology, evolution, and people of the South Pacific.
 They develop the fundamentals of field research and work with faculty members to develop an independent project on an island topic, such as marine or terrestrial ecology, volcanic geomorphology, biodiversity, invasion biology, animal behavior, or oceanography of reefs and islands.
 This is a field course based at a tropical field station that involves vigorous activities including hiking in forests and on steep trails and swimming and snorkeling in marine and fresh waters.
 The field station is rustic and lacks many of the amenities students may be accustomed to in dormitory life on campus.
 The cooking staff can accommodate a large number of diets, although the diversity of options for some diets may be limited at times.
 A Visitor’s Guide for what to expect is available on the Gump Station web site, http://moorea.berkeley.edu, which includes more complete information.

-This Fall Moorea Class (ESPM C107/ IB 158LF) is a science-based, research course, designed for students in science majors and related disciplines.
+This Fall Moorea Class (ESPM C107/ IB 158LF) is a rigorous course-based undergraduate research experience (CURE), designed for students in science majors and related disciplines.
 UC Berkeley is also offering a Spring Island Sustainability Semester (ESPM 109A-E), which was taught for the first time this Spring semester 2022.
-The Island Sustainability Semester is a set of co-requisite courses covering a range of interdisciplinary topics that encompass sustainability.
+The Island Sustainability Semester is a set of rigorous co-requisite courses covering a range of interdisciplinary topics that encompass sustainability.
 This course is designed for students of all majors.
 If you would like more information, please see the site noted above.
 It is possible to take both courses.
 If you do take both, we would suggest taking the Spring island sustainability course first, and the Fall biology and geomorphology course second.
-Because of the integrated nature of course(s) in both semesters, reduced course load (RCL) is not possible for either course.
+Because of the integrated nature of course(s) in both semesters, reduced course load (RCL) is not possible for either semester and in the Spring, students must take all five courses.

-This Fall Moorea Class (ESPM C107/ IB 158LF) is a science-based, research course, designed for students in science majors and related disciplines.
+This Fall Moorea Class (ESPM C107/ IB 158LF) is a rigorous course-based undergraduate research experience (CURE), designed for students in science majors and related disciplines.
 UC Berkeley is also offering a Spring Island Sustainability Semester (ESPM 109A-E), which was taught for the first time this Spring semester 2022.
-The Island Sustainability Semester is a set of co-requisite courses covering a range of interdisciplinary topics that encompass sustainability.
+The Island Sustainability Semester is a set of rigorous co-requisite courses covering a range of interdisciplinary topics that encompass sustainability.
 This course is designed for students of all majors.
 If you would like more information, please see the site noted above.
 It is possible to take both courses.
 If you do take both, we would suggest taking the Spring island sustainability course first, and the Fall biology and geomorphology course second.
-Because of the integrated nature of course(s) in both semesters, reduced course load (RCL) is not possible for either course.
+Because of the integrated nature of course(s) in both semesters, reduced course load (RCL) is not possible for either semester and in the Spring, students must take all five courses.